Code-Institute-Submissions/SnapCards/README.md

 At the start of the game the player will be asked to enter their name, this can then be passed to the endgame overview where the players name and results are displayed.
 This is in the form of How many attempts it tool the user to find all the matches and how many seconds it took them.

+## Project Objectives / User Stories
+The main objectives of the game are:
+- Build a Memory Game
+- Develop a game that provides a challenge for the user to complete and is fun
+- Build a simple single player pattern matching game
+- Create a game that includes, audio and visual patterns that compliment the game design
+- Provide users with an explanation of what they are to do

 ## UX

-The game will be developed as a single interactive webpage.
+The game is developed as a single interactive webpage.
 With a sign in page that requires a player to assign a name, this section of the page will be hidden upon name submission.
 It has a required input box, that ensures players have a name for the game they are playing.
 The home screen is styled with text information and an image of a completed game to give users an idea of what it is they have to do.

 The site is responsive in design, with the playable area designing to be displayed on mobile, tablet and desktop.